Radiation Therapist

 The abilities scores range from 1 to 5, with 5 being stronger.

-Radiation therapists need to possess:
+Radiation therapists need:

 They should enjoy: